SenseLogic/BIM/README.md

---media-folder : use this folder to read and write media files --input-media-folder : use this folder to read media files --output-media-folder : use this folder to write media files --encode-file : encode a Base64 file
+--media-folder : use this folder to read and write media files --input-media-folder : use this folder to read media files --output-media-folder : use this folder to write media files --encode-file : encode a file
---decode-file : encode a Base64 file
+--decode-file : encode a file
---encode-image : encode a Base64 image
+--encode-image : encode an image
---decode-image : decode a Base64 image
+--decode-image : decode an image
---encode-document : encode a Base64 document
---decode-document : decode a Base64 document
+--encode-document : encode CSS and HTML inline images of a document --decode-document : decode CSS and HTML inline images of a document
 ```

 ### Examples